 There is nothing gentle or introspective about Big Bang Cosmology; today, quite ubiquitous and confident, this theory is always in your face.

 Planck Temperature defined this bully’s hot-headed singularity.
-It elbowed out the other four Planck base units, Planck Time-and-Planck Length, and Planck Charge and Planck Mass.
+It elbowed out the four Planck base units, Planck Time-and-Planck Length, and Planck Charge and Planck Mass.

 It’s always been counter-intuitive.
 How is anything infinitely manifest?
 Is that simple?
 Does it have an organizing principle?
 Assume there is a fundamental configuration within thermodynamics that generates the equations of gravity, i.e. an expanded Higgs family or a “true” God-particle, how is quantum information carried?